Malek-hammami/Used_cars_Project/README.md

 ### Key Factors Affecting Car Prices

 - Based on the correlation coefficient analysis, the top three factors affecting car prices are:
-1- Year – has the strongest impact on price.
+1- Car AGE – has the strongest impact on price.
 2- Mileage – also significantly influences the price.
 3- Horsepower – has a much lower effect compared to the other two.